-Some dogs love the taste of corn on the cob, but it’s a tasty treat that is not safe for a dog to eat.
+Some dogs love the taste of corn on the cob, but it’s a tasty treat that is not safe for a dog and makes the list of what dogs can’t eat.
 Many pet owners feel that it is okay for a dog too much on, but while corn itself isn’t dangerous for your pet, the cob can cause a lot of trouble to your furry friend.

 Should a Dogs Eat Corn on the Cob?

 Dogs also love the taste of corn and the salt and butter that remains on the cob.
 This is why they love to chew on a corn cob, but the truth is that it can actually lead to gastrointestinal obstructions.
 The highest risk is in small and medium-sized dogs.

 It’s not uncommon for a dog to eat off large portions of the cob or even gulp down the whole cob.
 This can lead to a gastrointestinal obstruction or injury since a dog can’t fully break down the cob and the size of the cob is typically too big to pass through the rest of his gastrointestinal tract.
 With the risk of a gastrointestinal injury, you will see medium and small dogs affected the most although a large dog can also be affected.

 It can also cause a choking hazard, and, if it does pass, it will come through almost intact along with his poop.
 Both blockages and choking are serious issues and could be life-threatening conditions.
 So, it’s important that dogs are not given corncobs to eat or chew on.
 Instead, stick with corn removed from the cob or just regular dog food.
 You’ll also want to make sure corn cobs stay out of your dog’s reach when you’re not able to watch.